fluffle/goirc/README.md

 ### Flags

 Access is configured in auth.conf, is per-channel, based on ident and host; nick is ignored.
 The owner is configured per server and other access is configured per channel.
 Owners can use any commands.
+Ignores are checked before access.

 The following is a description of the commands enabled by each flag:

-- `a`: add remove
+- `a`: add remove ignore unignore
 - `o`: op halfop deop dehalfop kick|k ban|b unban|u kb
 - `h`: halfop|hop dehalfop|dehop kick|k ban|b unban|u kb (hop and dehop can only be used on yourself and you cannot kick or kb people with o or h)
 - `v`: voice, devoice